lyanalhavasli/edu-youtube/README.md

 ![image](https://github.com/user-attachments/assets/7cc7eb28-9529-4df4-aab0-fe7fe832ad5d)

 * Tuesday Query Analysis: A Chi-Square goodness-of-fit test was conducted to evaluate whether the queries were uniformly distributed throughout the day.
 The observed data revealed specific peaks, particularly around 4 PM and moderate activity during evening hours.
 The statistical test produced a Chi-Square value of 49.71 and a p-value of 2.55e-05, which is significantly below the significance level of 0.05.
 Consequently, the null hypothesis was rejected, confirming that the distribution of queries on Tuesday was not uniform.
+The peak on Tuesday is ironically during my DSA 210 class:)

 ![image](https://github.com/user-attachments/assets/34bcdf55-01d5-486e-ad79-4c42f403ab71)